 - weight loss

-Students with some types of cancer may be at risk for developing long-term learning problems related to treatment.
+Students with some types of cancer may be at risk for long-term learning problems related to treatment.
 These problems can affect:

 - memory, attention span, and concentration

 - planning and organizational skills